Thinking about how nice it would be to have native birds in your garden? Well, here’s some ways you can do just that!

 3) Don’t put out bread for birds

-Our native birds don’t much like grains, and so are unlikely to eat the bread you put out for them.
+Our native birds go gluten-free – they don’t like grains, and so are unlikely to eat the bread you put out for them.
 Instead that bread will attract introduced birds like sparrows and blackbirds.
 These birds can become dominant and crowd-out our natives, especially the small ones, meaning you might have birds in your garden, but they won’t be natives.

-Sugar water is the perfect food for nectar-eating birds.
+Sugar water can be a supplemental food for nectar-eating birds.
+It doesn’t give birds all the nutrients they need, but it can be a good energy boost especially over winter when flowering plants are scarce.
 You can make it by mixing 1/3 of a cup of sugar (preferably brown or raw) with 1L of water.
-Make sure your sugar water is in a clean dish, placed somewhere safe where cats can’t easily reach it.
+Make sure your sugar water is in a dish (cleaned regularly) and placed somewhere safe where cats can’t easily reach it.
+Use some plastic netting to keep out small non-native birds that may spread diseases.

 5) Plant trees away from windows